SAP/luigi/docs/content-guidelines.md

    */
 ```

 2. Save and commit your changes.
-If you have run `npm install` in the root folder (as indicated in the [contributing guidelines](https://github.com/SAP/luigi/blob/master/CONTRIBUTING.md)), documentation should be automatically generated and added to the `luigi-core-api.md` or `luigi-client-api.md` file.
+If you have run `npm install` in the root folder (as indicated in the [contributing guidelines](https://github.com/SAP/luigi/blob/master/CONTRIBUTING.md)), documentation should be automatically generated and added to the `luigi-core-api.md` or `luigi-client-api.md` file on push to your branch origin.
 If not, you can run `lerna run docu` manually.

 ## Audience and language